kyradavies/SentimentAnalysis/README.md

 * **Neutral class** is not included in the current training.
 To expand, consider fine-tuning with a dataset that includes neutral sentiment.
 * Media Cloud has **rate limits**.
 The script includes pauses (`time.sleep`) to avoid 403 errors.
 * GPU is recommended for fine-tuning.
 CPU training will be much slower.

----

-Would you like me to also add **example usage commands** for running inference directly on a new CSV of headlines (so you don’t have to tweak the code manually)?